 Sometimes, one Betta just doesn’t cut it.
 I mean, how is one supposed to choose- from scarlet red to mesmerizing blue, vibrant yellow and a whole palette in between, hobbyists often want to keep at least a couple of Bettas which is not always manageable, considering they need to be kept separate.
 Well, the innovative design of this Betta fish tank helps with this little conundrum.
 Made to house three Bettas in one tank without them being in close contact, it will allow you to admire your beautiful fish without worrying about them fighting.
 And not only that the fish are separated by panels, by the panels are frosted so they won’t even see each other and try to attack through the plastic.

-In case your Betta is a young one and you need something temporary to hold him, or you have one of the smaller ones, this small half moon fish tank will be suitable.
+If your Betta is a young one and you need something temporary to hold him, or you have one of the smaller ones, this small half moon Tetra Color Fusion Betta Aquarium tank will be perfect.
 With a 1.1 gallon capacity, it will only be enough for fish that are about an inch big- anything larger than that requires more swimming space and therefore larger water capacity.
-Tetra LED Half Moon Betta Aquarium has a LED light but doesn’t come with its own filter or heater, and you’ll have to get those separately if you plan on your Betta thriving and staying healthy.

 Who said that setup in a small fish tank can’t be on par with big pricey aquarium setups?
 The Fluval Spec III hides plenty of impressive features hidden behind its compact facade.
 This Betta fish tank gives your fish plenty of space to swim (it has a 2.6-gallon capacity) and the impressive 31 led lighting system will certainly put him in the spotlight- in the most literal sense.
 Also, this nano aquarium does boast a terrific 3-stage oversized mechanical, chemical and biological filtration but be warned that it can be too much for a fragile finned Betta.
 To remedy this, simply add a pre-filter sponge and set it on the lowest.